VILLASframework/documentation/docs/node/nodes/socket.md

 Enables and configures the network emulation qeueing discipline.

-For information see also: @ref node-netem
+For information see also: [Netem emulation](../netem.md)

 ## in.multicast (dictionary) {#node-config-node-socket-in-multicast}

-The @ref node-type-socket support sending and receiving IP / UDP packets to and from multicast addresses.
+The `socket` node-type supports sending and receiving IP / UDP packets to and from multicast addresses.

 **Note:** Multicast is only supported by IPv4 addressing.
 Using these settings with `layer = eth` or IPv6 adresses will fail!